Medtronic’s Guardian Connect CGM Gets FDA Approval

 - Water proof – can be submerged for up to 2.4 meters (7.5 feet) for 10-minute periods

 - Access to the Sugar.IQ system – smart diabetes assistant that looks at what affects blood glucose levels (BGLs)

 The Guardian Connect does not work with insulin pumps, however, automatic syncing shares easy to interpret data with your healthcare professional.

 Available soon, the Guardian Connect system is believed to hit markets by July 2018, and as early as May 2018.

 About Sugar.IQ system

 People using the Guardian Connect system will also have exclusive access to the groundbreaking Sugar.IQ(TM) smart diabetes assistant, empowering them to further address the daily challenges of diabetes.
-With artificial intelligence technology from IBM Watson Health, the Sugar.IQ assistant continually analyzes how an individual’s glucose levels respond to their food intake, insulin dosages, daily routines, and other factors3.
-Together with the Guardian Connect system, the Sugar.IQ assistant can turn difficult-to-determine patterns into personalized, actionable insights that help people with diabetes keep glucose levels in their target range.
+With artificial intelligence technology from IBM Watson Health, the Sugar.IQ assistant continually analyzes how an individual’s blood glucose levels respond to their food intake, insulin dosages, daily routines and other factors3.
+Together with the Guardian Connect system, the Sugar.IQ assistant can turn difficult-to-determine patterns into personalized, actionable insights that help people with diabetes keep blood glucose levels in their target range.

 About Continuous Glucose Monitoring (CGM)

-he CGM can be placed in several areas of your body, depending on what is most comfortable for the user.
+The CGM can be placed in several areas of your body, depending on what is most comfortable for the user.
 The most popular places for a CGM tend to be around the stomach, back of the arms and legs.
 Avoid spots where your body naturally bends a great deal, where clothing might cause irritation or be a burden.